pachasaheb/InsuranceLabRepo/README.md

 	* Path corrections in test cases (test_Cases_App.py)

 # Installation:
-	1. Open GitHub link and download the project folder.
+	1.Open GitHub link and download the project folder.
-	2. Open command prompt in project folder “FeatureRequestApplication\FeatrueRequest VirtualEnivronment\Scripts” and type ‘activate’.
+	2.Open command prompt in project folder “FeatureRequestApplication\FeatrueRequest VirtualEnivronment\Scripts” and type ‘activate’.
 This will activate the ‘FeatrueRequestVirtualEnivronmentironment’.

 	**.. \Feature Request Application\FeatrueRequestVirtualEnivronment\Scripts>activate
 	**(FeatrueRequestVirtualEnivronment)..\FeatureRequestApplication\FeatrueRequestVirtualEnivronment\Scripts>

-	3. Then install required packages present in requirements.txt by executing command ‘pip install –r requirements.txt’ OR can run command ‘pip install  package-name’
+	3.Then install required packages present in requirements.txt by executing command ‘pip install –r requirements.txt’ OR can run command ‘pip install  package-name’
 	**(FeatrueRequestVirtualEnivronment)..FeatureRequestApplication\FeatrueRequestVirtualEnivronment\Scripts> pip install –r 		requirements.txt
-	4. Set Flask_APP variable by using command ‘set FLASK_APP=FeatureRequestApplication.py’
+	4.Set Flask_APP variable by using command ‘set FLASK_APP=FeatureRequestApplication.py’

 	**(FeatrueRequestVirtualEnivronment)..FeatureRequestApplication\FeatrueRequestVirtualEnivronment\Scripts>set FLASK_APP=FeatureRequestApplication.py

-	5. Type ‘flask run’ and navigate to ‘http://127.0.0.1:5000/’ you can see Feature Request App form **(FeatrueRequestVirtualEnivronment)..\FeatureRequestApplication\FeatrueRequestVirtualEnivronment>flask run
+	5.Type ‘flask run’ and navigate to ‘http://127.0.0.1:5000/’ you can see Feature Request App form

+	**(FeatrueRequestVirtualEnivronment)..\FeatureRequestApplication\FeatrueRequestVirtualEnivronment>flask run
  							* Serving Flask app "FeatureRequestApplication"
  							* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

  # Feature Request Application Form Page:
- 	Open chrome/Mozilla and navigate to url ‘http://127.0.0.1:5000/’ where list
+ 	Open chrome/Mozilla and navigate to url ‘http://127.0.0.1:5000/’ where list of fields are present for customer to fill
-    of fields are present for customer to fill in are as follows:
+	in are as follows:
-	1. Title: A short, descriptive name of the feature request.
+	1.Title: A short, descriptive name of the feature request.
 		•Title [String type] Length-100 characters (Will stop user further entering 100 by using html input ‘maxlength’ attribute).
 		•Title is unique field (Same titles cannot be entered for different clients).
 		•Title is Mandatory field (Input validation is done by html attribute ‘required’).
-	2. Description: A long description of the feature request.
+	2.Description: A long description of the feature request.
 		•Description [String type] Length- 1000 characters (Will stop user further entering 1000 by using html input ‘maxlength’ attribute).
 		•Description uses ‘text-area’ html input attribute which can be auto align as required by user.
 		•Description filed is not mandatory.
-	3. Client: A selection list of clients (use "Client A", "Client B", "Client C")
+	3.Client: A selection list of clients (use "Client A", "Client B", "Client C") •Client [String type] will display list with three options "Client A","Client B", "Client C" (using html
-		•Client [String type] will display list with three options "Client A", "Client B", "Client C" (using html  ‘select’ and ‘options’ type attributes) and user can select any one of client.
+		‘select’ and ‘options’ type attributes) and user can select any one of client.
 		•Client field is also mandatory
-	4. Client Priority: A numbered priority according to the client (1...n).
-		Client Priority numbers should not repeat for the given client, so if a priority is set on a new feature as "1", then all other feature requests for that client should be reordered.
+	4.Client Priority: A numbered priority according to the client (1...n).Client Priority numbers should not repeat for the given client, so if a priority is set on a new feature as "1", then all other feature requests for that client should be reordered.
 		•Client Priority [Integer Type]-User can only enter numbers (Will stop user entering String values, by using html input type as ‘number’).
 		•Client Priority is mandatory field.
 		•User cannot enter any negative values.
 		•Client Priority will not be same for two features with respect to a single client as Client Priority will be re-ordered.
-	5. Target Date: The date that the client is hoping to have the feature.
+	5.Target Date: The date that the client is hoping to have the feature.
 		•Target Date [Date type] field displays a calendar (User can select date in the calendar).
 		•User can only select feature dates and past dates cannot be selected.
 		•Target Date is a mandatory field.
-	6. Product Area: A selection list of product areas (use 'Policies', 'Billing', 'Claims', 'Reports')
-		•Product Area [String Type] field display list of four options 'Policies' , 'Billing', 'Claims', 'Reports' (using html  ‘select’ and ‘options’ type attributes) and user can select any one of Product Area.
+	6.Product Area: A selection list of product areas (use 'Policies', 'Billing', 'Claims', 'Reports') •Product Area [String Type] field display list of four options 'Policies', 'Billing', 'Claims', 'Reports' (using html ‘select’ and ‘options’ type attributes) and user can select any one of Product Area.
 		•Product Area is a mandatory field.
-    At the End of page a reference link for 'List of Feature Requests' is present to navigate to FeatureRequestDetails Page
+    	At the End of page a reference link for 'List of Feature Requests' is present to navigate to FeatureRequestDetails Page.

 # Feature Request Application Details Page:
-	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000/FeatureRequestDeatils’ where all the feature request details are reflected in a table[built with jQuery data Table] which will have Sorting and Searching.
+	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000 /FeatureRequestDeatils’ where all the feature request details are reflected in a table [built with jQuery data Table] which will have Sorting and Searching.

 # Tech Stack Requirements:
 	The following are requirements on the tech stack.
 This stack demonstrates mastery of tools our team favors.
 	•OS: Windows/Linux
 	•Server Side Scripting: Python (3.6.4)
 	•Server Framework: Flask (0.12.2)
-	•SqlAlchemy (1.2.2): For Reprioritizing the client priority and Persisting details we can choose following options of which SQL ORM has been preferred which is explained below
-	*Create, Read, Update, and Delete using the SQL Object Relational Mapping:
+	•SqlAlchemy (1.2.2): For Reprioritizing the client priority and Persistingdetails we can choose following options of which SQL ORM has been preferred which is explained below *Create, Read, Update, and Delete using the SQL Object Relational Mapping:
 			•SQLAlchemy's full Object Relational Mapping (ORM) capabilities which allows one to think in terms of Python classes and objects instead of database tables and connections.
 			•We can insert data into our database by instantiating Python objects and passing them and also Sessions usage is preferable.
 		*Create, Read, Update, and Delete using the SQL Bulk Update:
-				•The basic purpose for bulk insert is to allow for keys/ constraints to be suspended while a large amount of data is imported, which would be much quicker than a conventional record-by-record/programmatic
-	*Create, Read, Update, and Delete using the Raw SQL and Stored Procedures:
+			•The basic purpose for bulk insert is to allow for keys/constraints to be suspended while a large amount of data is imported, which would be much quicker than a conventionalrecord-by-record/programmatic *Create, Read, Update, and Delete using the Raw SQL and Stored Procedures:
-				•The strings are long, and we'd have issues if we needed to insert double or single quotation marks in any of the fields, as we are already using both (double for the Python strings and single for the SQL strings).
+			•The strings are long, and we'd have issues if we needed to insert double or single quotation marks in any of the fields,as we are already using both (double for the Python strings and single for the SQL strings).
-				•This code would become even messier if we were to start using dynamic values, if we needed to run more complicated queries, or if we were dealing with anything more complicated than our single-table toy database.
+			•This code would become even messier if we were to start using dynamic values, if we needed to run more complicated queries, or if we were dealing with anything more complicated than our single-tabledatabase.
-	•JavaScript: KnockoutJS (3.4.2): Knockout is a JavaScript library that which gives a simplified and dynamic Model-View-View Model binding pattern for all the UI elements in HTML.
+	•JavaScript: KnockoutJS (3.4.2): Knockout is a JavaScript library that which gives a simplified and dynamic Model-View- View Model binding pattern for all the UI elements in HTML.
 	•Testing: Unittest2 (1.1.0): Using Unittest in python test cases have been written to test positive and negative workflow of code.